yangn0/yangn0.github.io/_posts/2024-08-23-GSoC 2024 Final Submission.md

 ### Refactor the PL011 Peripheral Controller Driver

 - Refactor the pl011 driver to be extensible.
 - Add IRQ support and baudrate configuration support for pl011 driver.
+(GSOC 2023 left)
 - Modify related BSP.

 This was an unplanned task, but it is very meaningful and will be an improvement that is shared by many arm BSPs.